skillrepos/k8s-dev-v2/codespace-labs.md

 Ingore the warning.
 Watch the changes happening to the pods in the terminal window with the watch running.

-9. Go ahead and stop the watch from running in the window via Ctrl-C.
+9. Go ahead and stop the watch from running in the window via Ctrl+C.

 ```
-Ctrl-C
+Ctrl+C
 ```

 10. Do the port forward again.
 Then go back to your browser and refresh it.
 You should see a version of the (TEST) data in use now.
 (Depending on how quickly you refresh, you may need to refresh more than once.)

 ```
  k port-forward -n roar-helm svc/roar-web :8089 &
 ```
 ![test values in database](./images/k8sdev31.png?raw=true "Test values in database")